omniproject1/store/readme.txt

-This is my first File
+This is my first File.
+Added the license file

+Without staging